RonPieket/BinaryRelations/README.md

 | 10,000    | 0.0473625  | 0.0477541   | 0.04305      |
 | 100,000   | 0.0406292  | 0.0389792   | 0.0372666    |
 | 1,000,000 | 0.0652959  | 0.0715042   | 0.0902375    |

+### Thoughts on performance

+`std::unordered_map` is not the fastest hash map.
+I’m aware of faster ones, but all those I have found have a license that is more restrictive than the MIT license.

+The array insert operation, which requires shifting half the array on average, is definitely a performance liability.
+This can be improved by segmenting the array, so that you only have to shift half of the segment.

+Performance of this tech has not been an issue in our tools.
+But there is plenty of room for improvement.